-5. Designated safeguarding lead
+5. Designated safeguarding leads

-- The Designated Safeguarding Lead (DSL) is Head of School and a member of the senior leadership team as advised by the DFE, and takes lead responsibility for safeguarding.
-The Deputy DSL is an associate member of the SLT - The DSL and/or a deputy will always be available to staff during school hours in term time - Our two deputy DSL's are trained to Level 3 level which is the same level as the DSL - The DSL retains overall responsibility for safeguarding even when the activities associated with the role are delegated to the deputy DSL - DSLs should help promote educational outcomes by sharing information about the - welfare, safeguarding and child protection issues that children (including those with a social worker) are experiencing, or have experienced, with teachers and other staff - The DSL will hold and use this information in the best interests of the child's safety, welfare and educational outcomes, such as when decisions are made on: - Responding to unauthorised absence or missing education where there are known safeguarding risks
+The Designated Safeguarding Leads (DSL) are the Head of School, the Deputy Headteacher and members of the senior leadership team as advised by the DFE, and takes lead responsibility for safeguarding.
+The Deputy DSL is an associate member of the SLT

+- The DSL and/or a deputy will always be available to staff during school hours in term time - Our two deputy DSL's are trained to Level 3 level which is the same level as the DSL - The DSL retains overall responsibility for safeguarding even when the activities associated with the role are delegated to the deputy DSL - DSLs should help promote educational outcomes by sharing information about the - welfare, safeguarding and child protection issues that children (including those with a social worker) are experiencing, or have experienced, with teachers and other staff - The DSL will hold and use this information in the best interests of the child's safety, welfare and educational outcomes, such as when decisions are made on: - Responding to unauthorised absence or missing education where there are known safeguarding risks